ITM Business School MBA Admissions 2025

 This free sectional mock test for CAT consists of subject and topic-specific questions and answers.
 Candidates should download the best free mock test for the CAT and finish the Practice Test Series from all three subjects to get the best idea of what the requirements are for the CAT exam 2025.
 Based on the 55 days of lessons, this CAT Practice Test includes comprehensive solutions.
 You can ace the exam in 2025 by using this free sectional mock test for the CAT.
+These practice sets are designed as per the CAT previous year question papers:

-This CAT previous year question paper of CAT 2025 Practice Test Series consists of three Sections:
+This CAT practice set consists of three Sections:

 CAT mock test Part- A consists of 8 questions.